 • Flat concrete tiles: Typically used on pitched roofs, flat concrete tiles have a rectangular shape and are flat on one side.
 They come in a number of different hues and designs, and they are long-lasting and inexpensive.

 • S-shaped concrete tiles: Rectangular, one-sided concrete tiles with a flat surface are commonly used on sloped roofs.
-They’re durable, reasonably priced, and accessible in a wide range of styles, colors, and patterns.
+Moreover, they are durable, reasonably priced, and available in a wide range of styles, colors, and patterns.

 • Barrel concrete tiles: Barrell concrete tiles are typically found on Spanish and Mediterranean-styled roofs due to their rounded, cylindrical shape.
 They are more costly but well worth it because of their one-of-a-kind style and long lifespan.

 • Decorative concrete tiles: Decorative concrete tiles are designed with patterns, textures, or shapes to add interest and character to a building’s exterior.
 They are a more expensive option but can add value and appeal to a building.

 These are a type of roofing material made from natural slate, a type of metamorphic rock.
 Ancient civilizations, including the Romans and Greeks, used them.

 There are several types of slate tile roofs, each with its own unique features and benefits.
 Some common types include